ChikyuKido/PaperLink/README.md

   <em>A self-hosted PDF management and collaboration platform.</em>
 </p>

 ---

 ## About

-Paperlink is a web-based platform for storing, organizing, viewing, and editing PDFs.
+Paperlink is a clean and lightweight platform for storing, organizing, viewing, and editing PDFs in the browser.
-It’s built to replace the messy workflow of scattered folders, random cloud drives, and multiple PDF tools.
+It’s designed to replace the usual mix of folder chaos and messed up PDF tools with a single, consistent interface that’s easy to host and use.

-With Paperlink, everything lives in one clean interface: upload documents, annotate them in the browser, leave comments, and collaborate together in real time.
+You can upload documents, annotate them in the browser, leave page-based comments, and work together in real time.

-The entire system is designed for self-hosting, giving full control over documents and privacy.
+The platform is built for self-hosting.

 ---

 ## Features

-* Drag & drop PDF upload
+- Drag-and-drop PDF upload
-* Built-in PDF viewer
+- Integrated PDF viewer
-* Highlighting, shapes, text annotations
+- Highlighting, shapes, and text annotations
-* Page-based comments with threads
+- Page-based comment threads
-* Live collaboration (WebSockets)
-* Automatic versioning of all changes
+- Real-time collaboration via WebSockets
+- Automatic version history for every document
-* Workspaces and folders
+- Workspaces and folder structure
-* Tagging system
+- Tagging system
-* Export PDFs with or without annotations
+- Export options (with or without annotations)
-* Audit log for changes
+- Audit log for changes
-* Backup options (database + files)
+- Backup options for database and files

 ---

 ## Roles & Permissions

-Paperlink uses three simple roles:

-### Viewer

-* View PDFs
+- **Viewer** – View PDFs & leave comments.
-* Read annotations and comments
-* Add comments
-* Cannot upload or edit documents

-### Editor

-* All Viewer abilities
-* Upload PDFs
-* Add and edit annotations
-* Organize folders and tags
-* Delete or restore their own files

-### Admin

-* Full system access
-* Manage users and roles
-* Change system settings
-* Handle backups and restores
-* Override any permissions
+- **Editor** – Upload, edit, and organize documents.
+- **Admin** – Full control over settings, users, and permissions.

 ---

 ## Technology

-* Frontend: Vue.js
+- Frontend: Vue.js
-* Backend: Go (REST API + WebSockets)
+- Backend: Go
-* Database: PostgreSQL
+- Database: PostgreSQL
-* PDF Rendering: PDF.js
+- PDF Rendering: PDF.js
-* Deployment: Docker Compose
+- Deployment: Docker Compose

 ---

 ## Goals

-* Simple storage for PDFs
-* Web-based PDF viewing and editing
-* Real-time collaboration
-* Clear folder and tagging structure
-* Stable, self-hosted setup

-### Optional future additions
+- Central place for PDF files
+- Browser-based editing and collaboration
+- Organization through folders and tags
+- Stable and easy to self-host

+### Future ideas
-* OCR text recognition
+- OCR text recognition
-* Pen/stylus input
+- Pen/stylus support
-* Usage statistics
+- Usage statistics

 ### Not planned

-* Support for non-PDF file types
+- Support for other file types
-* Mobile app
+- Mobile app
-* Multilingual UI
+- Multilingual UI

 ---

-## Team

-* Elias Langthaler – Backend, Database
-* Thomas Dietz – Backend, Database
-* Philipp Schwarzinger – Frontend
-* Niklas Zagler – Frontend, Documentation
-* Jan Paul Birchmann – Design, Testing

----

 ## Vision

-To offer a fast, modern, self-hosted way to work with PDFs together — without relying on external services, paid tools, or locked-down ecosystems.
+To provide a fast, modern, self-hosted way to work with PDFs together — without relying on external services or complex ecosystems.